Agrarian reforms in Cuba: First agrarian reform

-The first reform law was implemented in May 17, 1959, which eliminated latifunidos—large scale private ownerships, and granted ownership and titles to workers who previously worked on those lands, and paying rent for land was abolished.
+The first reform law was implemented in May 17, 1959, which eliminated latifundios—large scale private ownerships, and granted ownership and titles to workers who previously worked on those lands, and paying rent for land was abolished.
 The law the regulated the size of farms to 3333 acre and real estate to 1,000 acre.
 Any holdings over these limits were expropriated by the government and either redistributed to peasants in 67 acre parcels or held as state-run communes.

 Four days after the announcement of the law, the owners of the 34 major American sugar mills went to the U.S. embassy to voice their frustrations.
 On June 3, 1959, the law went into effect.
-On June 11, the U.S. government issues an official statement of protest, claiming that compensation is too low.
-Compensation was based on tax estimates from 30 to 40 years ago, thus making estimated values below contemporary values.
+On June 11, the U.S. government issues an official statement of protest, claiming that compensation was too low.
+Compensation was based on taxation rates which had been stagnant for 30 to 40 years, thus making the estimated compensation commensurate to the low amount of taxes paid by owners for the past three to four decades.

 On the anniversary of the 26th of July, the Cuban government invited peasants who had received new land titles to visit Havana.
 Half a million visiting peasants were housed in either private homes or in the gala hall of the Presidential Palace.

 Agrarian reform caused almost 40% of arable land to be removed from foreign owners and corporations to the state, which then distributed these lands primarily to farmers and agricultural workers.
 This arrangement gave small peasant farmers limited autonomy, but it all changed in August 1962 when Castro announced that the small cooperatives would be converted to state farmers.
 Moreover, in instances where government seizes land from small peasants for public use, the small peasants are entitled to compensations.
 In the case for Cuba, compensations, though wrote into the reforms, were not guaranteed when land titles were liquidised under the state.
 The law also stipulated that sugar plantations could not be owned by foreigners.
 For lands taken over compensation was offered in the form of Cuban currency bonds to mature in 20 years at 4.5% interest.
 Bonds were based on land values as assessed for tax purposes.
 Lastly, two years into the implementation of the first agrarian land reforms, approximately 58.4 per cent of arable land was privately owned, while 41.6 per cent was under government control, which required a second wave of reforms.
 Both of these reforms were carried out for the purpose of increasing production, diversifying crop production, and eliminating rural poverty.